Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Aroona-Currimundi's median income among taxpayers was $49,168 and average income stood at $62,775 in financial year 2022.
-This compares to Rest of Qld's figures of $50,780 and $64,844 respectively.
-By March 2025, estimated median and average incomes are approximately $54,926 and $70,126 based on Wage Price Index growth of 11.71% since financial year 2022.
-In the 2021 Census, household, family and personal incomes in Aroona-Currimundi ranked modestly between the 33rd and 41st percentiles.
-Income distribution showed that 33.3% of locals (3,425 people) fell into the $1,500-$2,999 category, similar to the broader area where 31.7% occupied this bracket.
+Aroona - Currimundi's median income among taxpayers was $49,168 and average income stood at $62,775 in the financial year 2022.
+These figures compared to Rest of Qld's median of $50,780 and average of $64,844 respectively.
+As of September 2025, estimates based on Wage Price Index growth of 13.99% suggest the median income would be approximately $56,047 and average income $71,557.
+According to the 2021 Census, household, family, and personal incomes in Aroona - Currimundi ranked modestly between the 33rd and 41st percentiles.
+The predominant income cohort spanned 33.3% of locals (3,439 people) in the $1,500-$2,999 category, mirroring the broader area where 31.7% occupied this bracket.
 Housing affordability pressures were severe with only 82.8% of income remaining, ranking at the 40th percentile.
 The area's SEIFA income ranking placed it in the 5th decile.

 Frequently Asked Questions - Income